RBI MPC Meeting: Schedule for FY 2025-26 Monetary Policy Meetings

 Implications of the Rate Cut

-1. Impact on Borrowers - With the repo rate cut, home loans, car loans, and other borrowing costs are likely to come down, making credit more accessible for individuals and businesses.
+• Impact on Borrowers – With the repo rate now at 5.50%, borrowing costs for home loans, car loans, and business credit are expected to decline, making credit more affordable and accessible.

-4. Impact on Economic Growth -The rate cut is expected to support economic expansion, particularly in sectors like real estate, manufacturing, and infrastructure, which are sensitive to interest rate changes.
+• Impact on Economic Growth – The rate cut is intended to support economic growth by stimulating demand in key sectors like real estate, manufacturing, and infrastructure, which are particularly sensitive to interest rate changes.

 Conclusion